jackdulin98/minesweeper_app/README.md

 # minesweeper_app
-This project recreates one of my favorite childhood games, Minesweeper by utilizing the JavaFX library.
+This project recreates one of my favorite childhood games, Minesweeper, by utilizing the JavaFX library.

 INSTRUCTIONS:
 -Run the EntryPoint.java file, and then the Minesweeper board will appear.